ravindernegi/CameraApp/README.md

 # Camera App
 Description :

-The build by Ionic Framework.
+The app is built with Ionic Framework.
 The app is for android and IOS.
 The app does capture the picture and place on own directory. we can make directory and move pictures on created directory     .

 Tools: